adamwalz/jdios-course-site/syllabus.md

 	individual programmer and as part of a team.
 5. Possibly make money by putting your work in this course on the app store.

+###About the Instructor
+Adam Walz is a former student of Juan Diego Catholic High School and is currently enrolled in the masters program at the University of Utah studying Computer Science with an emphasis in Artificial Intelligence and Maching Learning.
+He has served as a teaching assistant in the School of Computing for the past five semesters teaching Introduction to Computer Science I and II, Discrete Mathematics, and Probability and Statistics.
+Adam has held positions as a software developer in iOS mobile development and is excited to relay his experiences on to his students.

 #Syllabus
 <table border="1" cellpadding="10">
 	<caption>Quarter 3 - iOS 5 and Single-User Applications</caption>